 Harari is even more explicit.
 “COVID is critical,” he has said, “because this is what convinces people to accept, to legitimise, total biometric surveillance.
 If we want to stop this epidemic, we need not just to monitor people, we need to monitor what’s happening under their skin.”

 In interviews and presentations Harari repeatedly and insistently alludes to the advent of ‘under-the-skin surveillance’ using biometric sensors.
 How these will be installed in the human body he does not explain; he throws in references to ‘wearables’ and ‘implants’.
-However, the repeated use of a synonym for ‘hypodermic’ leaves this listener, for one, in no doubt that this is a reference to injectable nano-scale technologies, the advent of which, as he says, changes everything.
+However, the repeated use of a synonym for ‘hypodermic’ leaves this listener, for one, in little doubt that this is a reference to injectable technologies, the advent of which, as he says, changes everything.

 “People could look back in a hundred years and identify the coronavirus epidemic as the moment when a new regime of surveillance took over, especially surveillance under the skin, which I think is maybe the most important development of the 21st century, is this ability to hack human beings, to go under the skin, collect biometric data, analyse it and understand people better than they understand themselves.”